 How many data points constitute a trend?

 It’s a question that has been on my mind since writing about an additive manufacturing (AM) production business called 3rd Dimension Industrial 3D Printing near Indianapolis.
-That story, which will be published this May in our sister publication Additive Manufacturing, is about CNC as a business strategy for additive manufacturing.
+That story, which was published this past May in our sister publication Additive Manufacturing, is about CNC as a business strategy for additive manufacturing.
 The basic premise is this: The owner’s decision to purchase a fully stocked machine shop and locate it under the same roof as its printing facility may have benefits that extend beyond simple cost savings during the post-processing phase of 3D-printed metal parts.

 Just before writing about 3rd Dimension Industrial 3D Printing, I had written about Lincoln Electric’s new additive manufacturing division, which tread similar ground.
 That story began in the summer of 2019 with a tour of Baker Industries, a subcontract manufacturer located near Detroit that primarily serves the OEM and Tier-One aerospace and automotive sectors.
 I wrote about Baker’s colossal VMC, an Emco Mecof PowerMill that features a 52-by-20-by-10-foot XYZ work envelope, and touted the company’s experience with uniquely complex setups and programming for extremely large CNC-machined parts.

 The Emco Mecof PowerMill represents a $3.4 million investment by Baker Industries, which was acquired in 2019 by Lincoln Electric to machine large 3D-printed parts.